mirage/irmin/README.md

 make install
 ```

-### Uninstall
+Due to a bug in [oasis], the uninstall target from source is quite

-Due to a bug in [oasis], the uninstall target is quite unreliable.
+unreliable.
 Instead, use:

 ```
 ocamlfind remove irmin